-Hi, Vicky here – Do you love bags as much as I?
+Hi, Vicky here – Do you love bags as much as I do?
 I am passionate about bags.
 I just love how any fabric can be transformed into something new and practical.
 One of the simplest closures is the magnetic snap – I love them as they secure your bag but are quick to open.
 Ideal if you are making a bag for anyone with manual dexterity issues.

 How to install a magnetic snap